 Pym-Rae, Tesseron Estate.
-In 2016 the Tesseron family (Alfred and his two nieces, Mélanie and Philippine), from France, purchased actor Robin Williams estate at the end of Wall Road on Mt Veeder.
+In January 2016 the Tesseron family (Alfred and his two nieces, Mélanie and Philippine), from France, purchased actor Robin Williams estate at the end of Wall Road on Mt Veeder.
+Williams had named the property in Italian, Villa Sorriso, meaning the villa of smiles.

 Alfred trained with oenologist Emile Peynaud at the University of Bordeaux, Talence Campus and later moved to and worked in the U.S with the intention to only stay 6 months; ultimately, he stayed for 6 years working in wine and spirits importing, beginning in Florida for a French company and later for an American company.
 His time was spent traveling the country.

-Their first vintage of Pym-Rae was from 2016; after acquiring the property the family had small rounded egg-shaped custom concrete fermentation vats built in France (each one is 264 gallons) and shipped over to Napa Valley.
-Every fermentation takes place in one of these vats with all grapes destemmed by hand above each vessel.
+Pym-Rae employees a dedicated team year round.
+During harvest, only ripe sections of the vineyard are picked including even down to parts of individual rows.
+The grapes are placed into small bins with the same workers accompanying the grapes to the winery where they destem all the clusters by hand above each fermentation vessel.
+These small rounded egg-shaped custom concrete fermentation vats were built in France (each one is 264 gallons) and shipped to Napa Valley in time for the 2016 harvest.
+Each cluster is individually rolled by hand over a flexible metal mesh thus separating the grapes from the rachis.
 All the wines are produced within a dedicated cellar inside a cave at another winery on Howell Mountain until Pym-Rae constructs their own winery on the property.
 In 2022 plans were submitted to the county to build an approximately 14,000 square foot cave winery on the property.

 The 2016 Pym-Rae is a blend of 76% Cabernet Sauvignon, 17% Merlot and 7% Cabernet Franc.
-This wine is dark ruby in color; the bouquet is beautiful showing a pleasing balance of both primary and secondary aromatics.
-It offers notes of raspberry, ripe plum red licorice, white chocolate and a pleasing overall sweetness; these are more delicate aromas which are not showy and overly ripe like the style of numerous contemporary Napa Valley red wines however one can tell this is a Napa Valley grown wine, not Bordeaux.
-The texture is one of the hallmarks of this inaugural vintage; the tannins are rounded, yet densely packed together and showcase a dry, chalky and long-lasting grip.
-The savory finish lingers with darker fruit along with notes of tried tobacco leaf and crushed peppercorn.
-This wine has all the hallmarks of being able to age for several decades.
+This is Pym Rae’s inaugural vintage.
+This wine is dark ruby in color; the attractive bouquet straddles a balance of both primary and secondary aromatics.
+It offers notes of raspberry, ripe plum, red licorice, milk chocolate, caramel and an overall aromatic sweetness of both fruit and barrel contributions.
+The aromas are not showy and overly ripe like the style of numerous contemporary Napa Valley red wines, however one can tell this is a Napa Valley grown wine, not Bordeaux.
+The texture is one of the hallmarks of this inaugural vintage; the tannins are rounded, yet densely packed together and showcase a dry, chalky, supple but long-lasting grip.
+The finish lingers with darker fruits and some of the chocolate essences found on the bouquet along with notes of dried tobacco leaf.
+Of the vintages we tried, this might be the most opulent showing.

 The wines are available online through a variety of retail outlets including JJ Buckley Fine Wines and Vinfolio and sometimes are found locally at Bounty Hunter in downtown Napa and at the Oakville Grocery and Oakville Wine Merchant in Oakville.
 For more information and or to join their members list, visit: www.pym-rae.com